 Is the German Football Museum handicapped-accessible?
 Can I access the exhibition with a wheelchair?
 Yes, the permanent exhibition is handcapped-accessible.
 Automatic doors at the entrance, elevators and handicapped-accessible toilets make for a high mobility.
 We offer guided tours for guests with disabilities.
 Guests with a disability degree of 70 and above are granted free admission, a “B” (eligible for a assistance) on the card of identification allows for an admission-free companion.

 We take a company business trip to Dortmund.
 Does the German Football Museum offer B2B specials?
 Yes, our event team is happy to make you an offer.
-Please contact firstname.lastname@example.org.
+Please contact firstname.lastname@example.org or inform yourself here.

 Get your tickets